mjguzman12/On-Campus-Housing/README.md

 # On-Campus-Housing
 This contains the data and code to replicate the results of my on-campus housing research.
+To run this code, download the "Code" and "RawData" folders to a folder entiled "Analysis".
+Then, run "0.
+Data Cleaning", "1.
+On Campus Housing Regressions", and "2.
+Graphics and Tables" in that order, noting that you need to adjust the directory file path at the top of each of these scripts.